BerriAI/litellm/docs/my-website/docs/tutorials/fallbacks.md

 ## How does `completion_with_fallbacks()` work

-The `completion_with_fallbacks()` function attempts a completion call using the primary model specified as `model` in `completion()`.
-If the primary model fails or encounters an error, it automatically tries the fallback models in the specified order.
+The `completion_with_fallbacks()` function attempts a completion call using the primary model specified as `model` in `completion(model=model)`.
+If the primary model fails or encounters an error, it automatically tries the `fallbacks` models in the specified order.
 This ensures a response even if the primary model is unavailable.

 ### Output from calls
 ```